jjarthur/media-box/README.md

 This isn't a step-by-step instruction guide to set up your media server, but it does cover all the difficult aspects of setting up hardware acceleration for Jellyfin using the `Rocket Lake` processor.

-I use NordVPN to route the downloader containers network traffic through, but you can swap this out for your own if necessary.
+The [docker-wireguard](https://docs.linuxserver.io/images/docker-wireguard) container is used to route the download containers network traffic through.
+See [VPN config](#vpn-config) for setup.

 ## jellyfin
 ***IMPORTANT*: Ubuntu 21.04 must be used for `Rocket Lake` processors.**